Bulldog Age Calculator

 Cherry Eye

-Symptoms: severe snoring, exercise intolerance, cyanosis, sleep apnea
+Symptoms: loud breathing and snoring, exercise intolerance, gagging and retching, cyanosis (blue tongue/gums), sleep apnea

 Hip Dysplasia